Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/worldgen.md

  - `uint32_t* variations` Terrain variations such as red rock, green rock, snow, etc.
  - `SPVec3 pointNormal` Coordinates in the world.
  - `SPVec3 noiseLoc` A noise value associated with that coordinate.
  - `double baseAltitude` The altitude of the coordinate.
+There is no "absolute minimum" or "absolute maximum", but running some tests it seems to fall between -0.001 and 0.001, with 0 being the sea level.
+A value of 0.001 translates to about 4335.
+1 meter translates to 0.00000023 units in baseAltitude
- - `double steepness` The steepness (angle) of that coordinate.
-If the steep is high that means its at the side of a mountain.
+ - `double steepness` The steepness of that coordinate.
+It is calculated by taking two other samples 4m away, one to the north, and one to the east, of which the maximum absolute difference between those heights and the base point height in meters is taken.
  - `double riverDistance` Distance to the closest river.
+A river distance of 1 indicates that the nearest river is about 7650 hexagons away
  - `int seasonIndex` What season it's in (?).

  The return value is a `SPSurfaceTypeResult`.
 This struct contains the following:
  - `uint32_t surfaceBaseType` The type of the surface, such as clay, rock, soil, etc.